Abbie Goodrich Chapin: Career

 Under the American Board of Commissioners for Foreign Missions, Chapin taught at the Mary Morrill School for Women in Paotingfu, and at Tongzhou.
 Her work was funded in part by Christian Endeavor societies.
 In 1900, she was in Beijing, and listed among "Foreigners Who Have Probably Been Slain" in a San Francisco newspaper, after she was captured in the Boxer Rebellion.
 She and the other missionaries in her group were confirmed alive about six weeks later.
 In 1901, she was one of four women decorated by King Edward VII with the Royal Red Cross, for services rendered at Beijing's international hospital, the first American so honored.

-She visited her siblings in the United States and spoke to American church groups in 1905, 1913, 1921, and in 1931 and 1932.
+She visited her siblings in the United States and spoke to American church groups in 1905, 1913, 1921, 1931, and 1932.
 In 1937, she was again in peril, as one of several Americans sheltering from Japanese bombings and caring for wounded soldiers at the Presbyterian Hospital in Paotingfu.